 Adopting an animal

 The shelter operates at a loss with adoption and neutering fees; their goal isn’t to make a profit, it’s to find a home for as many animals as possible.
-It costs $200 just to fix the animals but the adoption feed are only $100.
-The animals who don’t get adopted are free to hang around the shelter until they do.
+It costs $200 just to fix the animals but the adoption fees are only $100.
+The pets who don’t get adopted are free to hang around the shelter until they do.